About

 Some of the different lives I’ve lived include amateur golfer, comedy writer, TV producer, EdTech start-up founding employee and creator of the world’s most popular online writing competition for high school students.

 At one time or another, I thought each place was my final destination.
 I lead my life with a big heart.
-I have gotten better at looking at the data and pairing that with my intuition when it comes to decision making.
-I am more of a tortoise in the way I move between phases in my life.
-It’s hard to watch the hares race on by, but tortoises like me are happiest making a few small, meaningful steps every day.
+I have gotten better at looking at the data and pairing that with my intuition to make good decisions.
+I move through life like a strangely intense tortoise.
+It’s hard to watch the hares race on by, but intense tortoises like me are happiest making a few small, meaningful steps every day.
 We all end up in the same place eventually.

 I’m a pretty happy person